silentwhaleluo/Database-Notes/SQL.md

 - Instance
 It is an installation of SQL Server on a machine (Windows/Linux).
 	- 2 Types of Instances are possible
 		1. Default
 		Only 1 Default per machine
 		2. Named
 		Up to 50 instances per machine are possible

 - Session
 Session can be defined as an **interaction** of an application with SQL Server for a specific time (usually sessions time out if there is no activity after certain period) to perform an operation.
 User sessions start from 50 and above, system session will use SPID < 50.

 - Authentication
 	1. Windows
 Information is passed from Windows system to SQL Server.
 This is most commonly used type.
 	2. SQL Server
  Has to provide Login and Password

  - SCHEMA
-	- It is a DB object focused specifically for security.
-It can be considered as a subset of a DB.
-It provides convenience of managing different user groups to have access only to certain DB objects.
+- It is a database **object**, which is a **subset of a database**.
-	- Every object (which is under a DB) should have a schema, if no schema is defined while creating the object default schema is assigned for the object.
-Default schema is DBO (database owner)
+- Schema is like a container which **groups different objects** when they are created using a specific schema name (Ex: HumanResources, Person, Production etc), if a schema name is not used while creating object, object will be created under **default schema which is DBO**.
+- Schema provides more **granular control security** on the DB objects. **Every object needs a schema, object cannot created without a schema**.
+It provides convenience of more granular security than **at database level**.
+- When a table or other DBO is accessed using schema name and object name it is called 2 part naming convention
+2 Part	-	Schema.Object
+3 Part	-	Database.Schema.Object
+4 Part	-	LinkedServer.Database.Schema.Object
 	```sql
 	ALTER TABLE [dbo].[B32_Candidates]
 	ALTER COLUMN [Candidate_ID] INT